Sumaya Matsushima: Club career

 She started playing professionally in the Maldives for Dhivehi Sifainge Club.

 Bashundhara Kings

 In 2020, she was selected by the Bashundhara Kings to play as a forward.

-Paro FC
+Paro

-In 2025, she signed with Bhutan Women's National League club Paro FC.
+In 2025, she signed with Bhutan Women's National League club Paro.

+IM10

+Sumaya joined IM10 for the 2025–26 Women's Futsal League Bangladesh, which was the first edition of the league.

 International career

 Sumaya made her national team debut for Bangladesh on 15 July 2023 against Nepal.

+In 2026, she contributed to Bangladesh's winning the title in 2026 SAFF Women's Futsal Championship, with 4 goals.